Oscarts/backery2-app/SMART_RAW_MATERIALS_DOCUMENTATION.md

    - Blue "Auto" chip indicates it was generated
    - Can edit if needed

-4. **Enter expiration date**
-   - This is required before the batch number can be generated
-   - Format: YYYY-MM-DD

-5. **Batch number auto-generates**
-   - Shows: "DAIR-20251215-001" (based on expiration date)
+4. **Review auto-filled dates and batch number**
+   - Expiration date pre-set to 30 days ahead (editable)
+   - Batch number already generated: "DAIR-20251224-001"
-   - Blue "Auto" chip indicates generation
+   - Both marked with blue "Auto" chips
    - Updates automatically if you change supplier or expiration date

-6. **Fill remaining required fields**
+5. **Fill remaining required fields**
+   - Purchase date (defaults to today)
-   - Purchase date, quantity, unit, cost per unit
+   - Quantity, unit, cost per unit

-7. **Submit**
+6. **Submit**
    - New material created with consistent SKU
    - Batch number tracks expiration date for better perishable management
    - Future entries with same name will use same SKU